Free Louisiana State Records: Marriage, Divorce, Warrant & More

 Because Louisiana is a closed records state, the general public cannot receive criminal records from the record keeper directly.

 If one wants to access criminal records for a certain individual, this can be done by contacting an authorized background check agency.
 Because of the limitations on obtaining criminal records and other police documents in Louisiana, public requesters have increasingly relied on third-party websites to access Louisiana criminal records.
 These websites are run by firms that get official criminal records.
-However, some use the Federal Freedom of Information Act to obtain criminal records from public domains.4

-How to Access Criminal Records in Louisiana
+How To Access Criminal Records in Louisiana (LA)

-Authorized agencies and inviduals requesting their own records can access the Bureau of Criminal Identification and Information portal to check the official criminal records through the Louisiana State Police; and the three methods to do so is outlined below.
+Authorized agencies and individuals requesting their own records can access the Bureau of Criminal Identification and Information portal to check the official criminal records through the Louisiana State Police; and the three methods to do so is outlined below.

-1. Internet Background Check
+Internet Background Check

 Any authorized agency can perform an internet background check for criminal information in Louisiana state.